The emoji: Japan's most transformative design?

 (CNN)Emojis have become, without a doubt, a design classic.
 But how effective are they as a communication tool?

 Over 6 billion emojis are sent on a daily basis, with over 90% of the world's online community making regular use of them.
-In a long line of great Japanese inventions, from karate to sushi to the DVD, emojis may just about be one of Japan's greatest-ever exports.
+Emojis may be one of Japan's greatest-ever exports.

 Today they are even officially classified as art.
 In 2016, New York's Museum of Modern Art added emojis to its permanent collection -- more specifically, the original 176 emojis, designed by Tokyo-based software engineer Shigetaka Kurita in 1999.